-Through high quality academic programs, an exemplary faculty, and nurturing academic support services, Academic Affairs provides curricula for general education, pre-professional, and skills-oriented programming.
-These programs lead to Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as certificates in various programs.
+Through high quality academic programs, an exemplary faculty, and nurturing academic support services, Academic Affairs provides curricula for general education, pre-professional, and skills-oriented programs of study.
+These programs lead to Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as certificates in selected programs.